top of page

 A few years later I learned about narrow keys on acoustic pianos and bought a set for my piano as my mid-life crisis splurge.
 I connected with the PASK online community and have enjoyed making my meager contribution to music by trying to bring these narrow keys to the digital piano community.
 Without the narrow keys, I probably would have given up playing piano.
 It just wouldn't be enough fun.

 Once, when thinking about piano and hand size, I remembered an incident from many years earlier.
 I was in college and visiting my older sister.
 She, her husband, and I could hear my 10 year old niece practicing piano in another room.
 They lamented that she was trying very hard, but her playing had gotten as good as it could and would not improve until she (and her hands) grew a bit more.
 My sister and brother-in-law both played piano and knew full well that the large keyboard holds children back.
-Boys and girls could learn piano faster and better on narrower keys.
+Children could learn piano faster and better on narrower keys.

 We all deserve an affordable instrument that let's us play piano at our best.
 We are working hard to put manufacturing in place to bring that to you.